mnot/I-D/rfc7320bis/draft.md

 --- note_Note_to_Readers

-*RFC EDITOR: please remove this section before publication*
+*RFC EDITOR: please remove this section and the "URIs" section before the Appendices before publication*

 This is a proposed revision of RFC7320, aka BCP190.
 The -00 draft is a copy of the published RFC;
 subsequent revisions will update it.